Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

-\end{definition} According to Definition \ref{def: switch_ssc}, for any scheduling algorithm that achieves state space collapse, the moments of $\q_{\perp}$ are bounded irrespective of the heavy traffic parameter $\epsilon$.
+\end{definition} According to Definition \ref{def: switch_ssc}, for any scheduling algorithm that achieves SSC, the moments of $\q_{\perp}$ are bounded irrespective of the heavy traffic parameter $\epsilon$.
 We know from \cite[Proposition 1]{maguluri2016heavy}, that in heavy traffic, queue length scales at least at the rate of $\Omega(1/\epsilon)$.
-This shows that, in heavy traffic, $\q_{\perp}$ is insignificant compared to $\q$ and so $\q$ is nearly equal to its projection $\q_{\|}$.
-For the Input-queued switch, MaxWeight scheduling achieves state space collapse according to the Definition \ref{def: switch_ssc}.
-The proof of this is provided in \cite[Proposition 2]{maguluri2016heavy}, which in turn uses the result given in \cite{hajek1982hitting}.
-In \cite{jhunjhunwala2021low}, the authors prove that several algorithms other than MaxWeight also achieve state space collapse according to Definition \ref{def: switch_ssc}.
+This shows that, in heavy traffic, $\q_{\perp}$ is insignificant compared to $\q$ and so, $\epsilon\q$ is nearly equal to its projection $\epsilon\q_{\|}$.
+For the Input-queued switch, MaxWeight scheduling achieves SSC according to the Definition \ref{def: switch_ssc}, and the proof is provided in \cite[Proposition 2]{maguluri2016heavy}.
+In \cite{jhunjhunwala2021low}, the authors prove that there is a large class of \textit{MaxWeight-Like} algorithms that also achieve SSC according to Definition \ref{def: switch_ssc}.